nabeel-bioinfo/Asite_IP_method/README.md

 The output files created from Step 2 are

--	**Results_LP_algorithm.tab:**  This file contains the optimum offset table for A-site positions within ribosome protected fragments according to fragment size and frame.
+-	**Results_IP_algorithm.tab:**  This file contains the optimum offset table for A-site positions within ribosome protected fragments according to fragment size and frame.
 This file also contains  percentage of genes for unique offsets and top two percentages for combinations having ambiguous offsets.
 The file also contains number of genes and number of reads mapped to each fragment size and frame.
 -	 **Percentage_of_genes.tab:** This file contains the percentage of genes mapping to each offset between 0 and S which are multiple of 3.
 This information is written for each fragment length as well as for each frame within each fragment length.